Universal limit linear series and descent of moduli spaces: Applications over real and -adic fields

 finite, having $n$ $K$-rational points, all of which are reduced.

 Then there exist smooth projective curves $X$ of genus $g$ over $K$ such $G^r_d(X)$ is finite, with exactly $n$ $K$-rational points, all of which are reduced. \end{cor}

-\begin{proof} Given the Galois invariance of $P_1+\dots+P_g$, we can construct a (not necessarily totally split) curve $X_0$ over $K$ of compact type by attaching suitable elliptic tails to the $P_i$.
+\begin{proof} Making use of our new machinery, the proof is closely based on the proof of Theorem 2.5 of \cite{os2}.
+Given the Galois invariance of $P_1+\dots+P_g$, we can construct a (not necessarily totally split) curve $X_0$ over $K$ of compact type by attaching suitable elliptic tails to the $P_i$.
 Letting $L/K$ be a finite Galois extension over which all the $P_i$ are rational, we will have that $(X_0)_L$ is a totally split curve of compact type.
 Now, as described in the proof of Theorem 2.5 of \cite{os2}, the only possible vanishing sequences at the nodes in the $\rho=0$ case are $d-r-1,d-r,\dots,d-2,d$ on the elliptic tails, with complementary sequence $0,2,3,\dots,r+1$ on the rational ``main component.''
-The latter corresponds to the Schubert cycle $\Sigma(F^{P_i}_{\bullet})$.
-On the other hand, there is a unique linear series on each elliptic tail with the desired vanishing at $P_i$, even scheme-theoretically, so we find that $G^{r,\EH}_d((X_0)_L)$ consists entirely of refined limit linear series, and is isomorphic as a scheme to $\bigcap_{i=1}^g \Sigma(F^{P_i}_{\bullet})$ (considered over $L$).
+Moreover, there is a unique linear series on each elliptic tail with the desired vanishing at $P_i$, even scheme-theoretically, so we find that $G^{r,\EH}_d((X_0)_L)$ consists entirely of refined limit linear series, and is isomorphic to the space of $\fg^r_d$s on $\PP^1$ with vanishing sequence $0,2,3,\dots,r+1$ at each $P_i$.
+This latter space is precisely $\bigcap_{i=1}^g \Sigma(F^{P_i}_{\bullet})$ (considered over $L$), since $F^{P_i}_{d-1}$ is the space of polynomials vanishing to order at least $2$ at $P_i$.
 By construction, $\Gal(L/K)$ acts on $G^{r,\EH}_d((X_0)_L)$ via its action on $X_0$ itself, which means that our isomorphism is $\Gal(L/K)$-equivariant, and the invariant points on both sides are identified.
 Thus, the hypotheses of Theorem \ref{thm:lls-real} are satisfied, and taking any presmoothing family with special fiber $X_0$ (see \S 2 of \cite{os4} for justification that this is possible), by considering smooth fibers $X$ sufficiently near $X_0$, we obtain the desired properties for $G^r_d(X)$. \end{proof}

 We can now apply Corollary \ref{cor:lls-schubert} to examples of Eremenko and Gabrielov in the real case.

 \begin{proof}[Proof of Corollary \ref{cor:lls-real}] Using Corollary \ref{cor:lls-schubert}, this is immediate from Examples 1.3 and 2.5 of \cite{e-g3}, where their $m$ is our $d-1$. \end{proof}